SalehAlhuqayl/CSV-Reader---Auto-Copy-Tool/README.md

 dotnet publish -c Release -r win-x64 --self-contained
 ```

-## Features
+## ✨ Features

-✅ Automatic clipboard copying
-✅ Empty cell skipping
+### Core Features
+✅ **CSV & Excel Support** - Works with .csv and .xlsx files
+✅ **Header Display** - Shows column names above each cell
-✅ Next/Back navigation
+✅ **Automatic Clipboard** - Instant copy on navigation
+✅ **Smart Empty Cell Skip** - Only shows cells with data
+✅ **Bidirectional Navigation** - Move forward and backward
-✅ Manual re-copy by clicking
+✅ **Manual Copy** - Click cell to re-copy

-✅ Position tracking (row & column display)
-✅ Simple, clean interface
+### User Experience
+✅ **Keyboard Shortcuts** - Arrow keys, Space, F1
+✅ **Dark Mode** - Easy on the eyes theme toggle
+✅ **Position Tracking** - Always know where you are
+✅ **Help System** - Built-in help dialog
+✅ **Clean Interface** - Distraction-free design

-## Tips
+## 💡 Tips

+- **Header rows make it easier!** - Enable "First row is header" to see column names
-- The app skips empty cells automatically, so you'll only see cells with data
+- The app skips empty cells automatically
-- The status bar shows your current position (row and column number)
+- The status bar shows your current position and header name
-- You can click on the displayed text to copy it again without navigating
+- Click on the displayed text to re-copy without navigating
+- Use keyboard shortcuts for faster workflow
+- Toggle dark mode for comfortable viewing in any lighting
-- The app reads all CSV formats - headers are treated as regular data
+- The app works with both CSV and Excel (.xlsx) files seamlessly

 ## Troubleshooting